It pains that future beauty may not find

 Envisaged sweet when drawn from well inked rhyme,

-In all of these you would be set apart,
+In all of these your visage stands apart,

 © Loubert S Suddaby.
 All Rights Reserved.